async-graphql/async-graphql/docs/en/src/define_enum.md

 It's easy to define an `Enum`, here we have an example:

-**Async-graphql can automatically change the name of each item to GraphQL's convsion (all capitals and underscores), you can also use `name` to rename.**
+**Async-graphql can automatically change the name of each item to GraphQL's CONSTANT_CASE convension, you can also use `name` to rename.**

 ```rust
 use async_graphql::*;